 There are many conflicting sources on how Harald Bluetooth exactly died, in the Knytlinge Saga and the great Saga of Olaf Tryggvesson it says that the battle took place at Ise fjord, and in the Jomsvikinge saga it tells us that it was at Bornholm, and in the Saxo saga it claims it was near Mols.

 However, most of the stories about Harald Bluetooth’s death talk about him being broad to Jormborg were he died from his wounds.
 The one I like the most is the one where he died in Jomsborg from his wounds after taking an arrow to the butt when he was busy with a number two in the forest.

 It kinda makes you wonder if he could have ended up with the nickname Harald butt arrow, but that would probably have been too rude.
 Personally, I do think he was called Harald Bluetooth because of a bad tooth since Vikings often got their nickname because of a unique feature in their physical appearance.

 According to the sagas was Harald Bluetooth buried in Roskilde, but his grave has never been found.
 After Harald Bluetooth’s death was the Viking fortresses slowly abanded and the Ravning Bridge was not maintained.
 This could have been an attempt to erase Harald Bluetooth’s legacy.

 Today the Jelling stone is on UNESCO World Heritage Site, and the Jelling stone is considered Denmark’s birth certificate because it is when the Danes became united into one Kingdom, called Denmark.

-The Viking fortresses and Dannevirke are not on the UNESCO World Heritage Site, but if you ask me, they should, since it is an important part of history.
+The Viking fortresses and Dannevirke are now on the UNESCO World Heritage Site.